-Koherent is based on a fibre coupled BTS-2048-UV-S-F array spectroradiometer.
-Contrary to the instrument at 225 Hohenpeißenberg, the BTS-2048-UV-S-F is connected to a lens-based imaging telescope, with a field of view of about $\pm 0.6^{\circ}$.
+Koherent is based on a fibre-coupled BTS-2048-UV-S-F array spectroradiometer.
+Contrary to the instrument at Hohenpeißenberg, the BTS-2048-UV-S-F is connected to a lensbased imaging telescope, with a field of view of about $\pm 0.6^{\circ}$ .
 The telescope is mounted on a sun tracker on the measurement platform at PMOD/WRC as presented in Egli and Gröbner (2018).
-The array spectroradiometer is embedded in a temperature stabilized weather-proofed box keeping the instrument at a constant temperature of (22 \pm 1) °C through all seasons of the year.
+The array spectroradiometer is embedded in a temperature-stabilized weatherproof box keeping the instrument at a constant temperature of $22 \pm 1$ °C through all seasons of the year.

-- The raw data of the BTS is acquired with a Python software-routine on an embedded computer inside the box, providing data 230 with almost no technical failure during the entire campaign.
-The readings are taken with an interval of 1 min for each measurement.
-Usually, the device needs around 45 seconds for one measurement.
-However, at high SZA in the early morning or late evening with low direct sun irradiance intensity, around 2 minutes are needed due to increased integration time.
-The data was aggregated to a 5 minutes data-point, by averaging the individual data.
-If the standard deviation of the individual measurements within 5 minutes exceeded 10 DU, the data was considered as invalid.
-These small-time-scale variations are - 235 caused by instable atmosphere such as cirrus clouds or noise from the detector at low sun elevations.
+The raw data of the BTS are acquired with a Python software routine on an embedded computer inside the box, providing data with almost no technical failure during the entire campaign.
+The readings are taken in intervals of 1 min for each measurement.
+Usually, the device needs around 45 s for one measurement.
+However, at high SZAs in the early morning or late evening with low direct-sun irradiance intensity, around 2 min is needed due to increased integration time.
+The data were aggregated to a 5 min data point, by averaging the individual data.
+When the standard deviation of the individual measurements within 5 min exceeded 10 DU, the data were considered as invalid.
+These small-time-scale variations are caused by instable atmosphere such as cirrus clouds or noise from the detector at low sun elevations.
 The criterion of 10 DU was chosen to remove theses outliers.

-The postprocessing was performed off-line with the following steps: a) converting the raw-counts of the readings to irradiance using the laboratory calibration; b) wavelength shift correction using the MatShic software developed at PMOD/WRC (Egli, 2014); c) retrieving TOC with a least-squares minimization algorithm according to Huber et al. (1995) and Vaskuri et al. (2018).
+The postprocessing was performed offline with the following steps: (a) converting the raw counts of the readings to irradiance using the laboratory calibration, (b) wavelength shift correction using the MatShic software developed at PMOD/WRC (Egli, 2014), and (c) retrieving TOC with a least-squares minimization algorithm according to Huber et al. (1995) and Vaskuri et al. (2018).

-The aforementioned least-squares algorithm uses a spectral fit in the wavelength range from 305 nm to 350 nm and an atmospheric model based on the Beer-Lambert law:
+The aforementioned least-squares algorithm uses a spectral fit in the wavelength range from 305 to 350 nm and an atmospheric model based on the Beer-Lambert law:

-$$I{\lambda} = I_0 \exp[-\tau{\lambda}m] \qquad (\text{Eq.1})$$ at the top of the atmosphere.
-For the retrieval, the QASUMEFTS extra-terrestrial spectrum is applied (Gröbner et al. 2017).
-The airmass m is important for the attenuation of ozone through the atmosphere, which depends on geographical location and the time of the day and thus on the solar zenith angle during a day and the seasons.
-The airmass for the ozone (m{λ}^{O3}) , aerosol (m{λ}^{AOD}) and Rayleigh (m{λ}^{R}) optical thickness (Eq.
-2) are calculated independently for various profiles from the standard US atmosphere afglus (NOAA, 1976).
+$$I{\lambda} = I_0 \exp[-\tau{\lambda} m], \qquad (1)$$

+where $I{\lambda}$ represents the measured solar irradiance from Koherent at the specific wavelength $\lambda$ and $I_0$ is the extraterrestrial spectrum at the top of the atmosphere.
+For the retrieval, the QASUMEFTS extra-terrestrial spectrum is applied (Gröbner et al., 2017).

+The air mass m is important for the attenuation of ozone through the atmosphere, which depends on geographical location and the time of the day and thus on the solar zenith angle during a day and the seasons.
+The air mass for the ozone $(m{\lambda}^{O_3})$ , aerosol $(m{\lambda}^{AOD})$ and Rayleigh $(m{\lambda}^{R})$ optical thickness (Eq.
+2) is calculated independently for various profiles from the standard US atmosphere afglus (NOAA, 1976).